jupyter/nbformat/README.md

 `nbformat` contains the reference implementation of the [Jupyter Notebook format], and Python APIs for working with notebooks.

-There is also a JSON schema for notebook format versions >= 3.
+There is also a JSON Schema for nbformat versions >= 3.

 ## Installation